strimzi/proposals/056-zk-kraft-migration.md

 > NOTE: the `Kafka.status.migrationState` field for storing the migration current state would be dropped when releasing `v1` API.
 It's anyway going to be used just for a transitioning period until community users will migrate all their clusters to be KRaft based.

-The user "input" is represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.
+The user "input" is represented by the user interaction with the operator through the `strimzi.io/kraft` annotation to be applied on the `Kafka` custom resource.
+Currently, the `strimzi.io/kraft` annotation is already used to specify a ZooKeeper-based cluster by using `disabled` as value or a KRaft-based cluster by using `enabled`.
-The possible values for the `strimzi.io/kraft-migration` annotation are `pre-migration|migration|post-migration` to represent the desired "direction" in the migration process:
+The following new values are introduced to represent the desired "direction" in the migration process:

 * `pre-migration`: used at the very beginning of the migration process, it represents the user's intention to move into the phase where operator is waiting for the user to create one or more `KafkaNodePool`(s) with the `role: controller` in order to deploy the corresponding nodes with the ZooKeeper migration enabled.
 This value can be also used to rollback the migration progress, when still possible, to have brokers working again with ZooKeeper ensemble only.
 * `migration`: indicates the user's intention to move the migration process forward with brokers configured with the ZooKeeper migration enabled, and connected to both ZooKeeper nodes and the KRaft controllers, so that the Apache Kafka migration component can run the actual metadata migration ending with the "dual write" mode where metadata are both written to ZooKeeper and KRaft.
 Brokers are also connected to both ZooKeeper nodes and KRaft controllers.